-According to the urban dictionary it is Making improvements to a system that don't actually do anyone any good, and can sometimes have negative ramifications.
-For me it's configuring my linux workflow.
-If you are interested in it visit unixporn for sure.
+According to the urban dictionary,it is Making improvements to a system that don't actually do anyone any good, and can sometimes have negative ramifications.
+For me, it's configuring my computer workflow, both in software and physical worlds.

-Piece of software helping me to store all my configs in one directory under Git control by symlinking content to locations appropriate for a given software.
-Thanks some eternal being that's not mandatory to use my dot files.
-You can find them at gitlab and github.
+You can find my configuration files at gitlab and github.
+They are managed by GNU Stow, a piece of software helping me to store all my configs in one directory under Git control by symlinking content to locations appropriate for a given software.
+Fortunately, configs are available on their own, so Stow is not required.

 It's a crucial part of starting your Desktop Environment.
 You can choose your DE, user and enter your password.